Importance of Carbon Dioxide (CO2) in Brewing Industries

-Breweries throughout the world pose unique challenges when it comes to CO2 in the workplace.
-The gas gives fizz to our favorite bubbly beverages, yet it can be a potential deathtrap for those producing it.
+Breweries throughout the world pose unique challenges when it comes to Carbon Dioxide (CO2) in the workplace.
+While carbon dioxide is a necessary product in the brewing process and a by product to the gas, it can be a potential deathtrap for those working in the brewing industry.

-With beer sales reaching $111.4 billion in revenue in 2016, brewing production is at an all-time high and monitoring for potential CO2 exposure is becoming an industry essential for brewery workers.
+With beer sales reaching $116.0 billion in revenue in 2020, brewing production is at an all-time high and monitoring for potential CO2 exposure is becoming just as essential for brewery workers.

-So, you can’t see, smell, or taste this toxic gas, but it is deadly.
+Just because you can’t see, smell, or taste this inert gas does not mean that it is not present and potentially deadly.

-Being aware of the potential hazards of the odorless, colorless, and tasteless gas these areas hold is the first step but having a device to monitor and measure the CO2 is the most important opportunity to save lives.
+Being aware of the potential hazards of carbon dioxide gas in specific areas is the first step.
+Having devices to properly monitor and measure the CO2 is the most important opportunity to save lives.

-The primary areas of concern about CO2 in breweries are the fermentation and brite tanks.
-The massive amounts of gas housed in the vessels can easily overcome an average adult in seconds.
-Combining massive amounts of CO2 with poor ventilation and you’ve created your own CO2 hazard.
+The primary areas of concern when dealing with CO2 in breweries are the fermentation areas, brite tanks, and keg coolers.
+The massive amounts of gas housed in the vessels and enclosed in the keg coolers - can easily overcome an average adult in seconds.
+When you combine massive amounts of CO2 with poor ventilation and confined spaces you have basically created your own CO2 hazard.

-To give some perspective, a 2013 deadly event in Mexico (“Seven workers dead in confined space accident”) where seven workers died due to CO2 exposure.
-These employees were unaware of deadly levels of CO2’s while cleaning a fermentation tank.
-According to the article, the employees at a Grupo Modelo Brewery in Mexico City were found conducting routine cleaning inside a tank when they were overcome.
-If outfitted with personal CO2 detection devices these employees might still be alive today.
+To provide some additional perspective, a deadly event in Mexico (“Seven workers dead in confined space accident”) where seven workers died resulted from CO2 exposure.
+These employees were unaware of deadly levels of CO2 while cleaning a fermentation tank.
+According to the article, the employees at a Grupo Modelo Brewery in Mexico City were found conducting routine cleaning inside a tank when they were overcome by the gas.
+If proper CO2 monitors were installed, these employees might still be alive today.

 Fixed Wall Mount CO2 Monitor

-An additional confined space of concern for brewers is the walk-in cooler.
-Facilities with draft coolers already understand the hazard the walk-in cooler creates because it traps CO2 and does not allow it to escape except when the cooler door is opened.
-Fixed monitors in the cooler can warn employees of CO2 leaks prior to them entering the cooler.
+Facilities with draft coolers already understand the potential hazards found in the walk-in cooler because it traps CO2 and does not allow it to escape except when the cooler door is opened.
+By complying with the standards, CO2 safety devices called fixed/wall-mounted monitors can warn employees of CO2 leaks prior to them entering confined spaces, like the keg-cooler.

-Why is CO2 storage safety important?
-Imagine an employee is asked to go into the room where the CO2 is stored.
-Now suppose a CO2 tank fitting has been leaking all night.
+Now, imagine an employee is asked to go into the room where the CO2 is stored.
+Now suppose the fitting on the CO2 cylinder has been leaking all night.
 When that employee walks in that room they could instantly be knocked unconscious by the CO2.
-However, with a CO2 Storage Safety Alarm, the employee would see the alarm before they opened the door.
+However, with a Remote CO2 Storage Safety 3 Alarm, the employee would see and hear the alarm before they opened the door.